Too Many Tools That Don't Talk? Here's How to Fix It

 Frequently Asked Questions

-How many tools should a small business use?
+How many software tools should a small business use?

 There's no magic number.
 The issue isn't the count — it's whether they're connected.
 Five well-integrated tools beat fifteen disconnected ones.
-Focus on a core stack (accounting, CRM, project management, communication) that shares data automatically.
+Focus on a core stack (accounting, CRM, project management, communication) that shares data automatically, with specialty tools connected via integrations.

 Ready to Tame Your Tool Stack?